sfdx-isv/sfdx-falcon-library/README.md

 ???

 ### `yarn add <dependency> --dev -W`
-Adds a common dev dependency to the workspace.
+Adds a common dev dependency to the entire workspace.
 Dependencies added in this way are available to all packages in the workspace.

+### `yarn add <dependency>`
+Adds a dependency to the package that the command is called inside of.

 ### `lerna run build`
 Builds all packages in the workspace by having Lerna execute `yarn run build` against each package.